firogh/notes/linguistics/english.md

 Youtube Rachel's English, and so on.
 Langeasy
 Speaking: Narration
+Youtube.

 # Expressing, writing
+Dicts
 Recite words, colloactons, phrasal verbs.
 The Elements of Style -- William Strunk / E. B. White On Writing : A Memoir of the Craft --STEPHEN KING
 Bird by Bird : Some Instructions on Writing and Life --Anne Lamott On Writing Well : The Classic Guide To Writing Nonfiction -- William Zinsser BEC and key words for flunce.

+# What should I do?
+Listening Langesay on the commute: listening.
+Before going to bed ATT and etc. Speaking and listening.
+Youtube, comprehensive.
+Expressing.
+Shadowing.

 # 不爽感觉的由来